suusanp/stealth-health/m1/case_study.md

 #### 1. Accountability

-The Accountability Principle, first and foremost, requires that companies "comply with all 10 fair information principles." [pipeda](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/p_principle/principles/p_accountability/) Fitbit does not comply with all 10 fair information principles, as will be demonstrated in the following sections.
+The Accountability Principle, first and foremost, requires that companies "comply with all 10 fair information principles." [^20]  Fitbit does not comply with all 10 fair information principles, as will be demonstrated in the following sections.

-According to Principle 1, companies should also "identify your organization’s designated privacy official, and communicate that person’s name or title internally and externally (e.g. on your website or in publications)."[pipeda](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/p_principle/principles/p_accountability/) Fitbit's privacy policy does not identify a designated privacy official to whom users can direct their privacy concerns.
+According to Principle 1, companies should also "identify your organization’s designated privacy official, and communicate that person’s name or title internally and externally."[^20] Fitbit's privacy policy does not identify any individual by name as their designated privacy official.
 Further investigation reveals that Google, Fitbit's parent company, does not have a designated privacy official either.
 There is also no way of knowing if Fitbit "provides adequate privacy training to [their] employees" as required by Principle 1.

-Now, consider the following requirement:

-"Protect all personal information held by your organization, including any personal information you transfer to a third party for processing" - PIPEDA Fair Information Principle 1 – Accountability [pipeda](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/p_principle/principles/p_accountability/)
+However, Fitbit does have a [Data Protection Officer](https://www.fitbit.com/global/en-ca/legal/privacy-policy#contact-us) that users can contact with privacy concerns.
+I've tried to contact the DPO at data-protection-office@fitbit.com about my concerns with user consent, data use (especially in regards to advertising), and details of what constitutes "analytics" under ["analytics and advertising service provided by others"](https://www.fitbit.com/global/en-ca/legal/privacy-policy#analytics-and-advertising), but they have not responded to my inquiries as of February 16, 2023.

+It is interesting to note that Google does not provide a unified way to contact their DPO.
+I have found one page for [Google Workplace](https://knowledge.workspace.google.com/kb/contact-google-data-protection-officer-000007916), but not for any other Google services.

-Ironically, Fitbit's User Data and Developer Policy [cool](https://dev.fitbit.com/legal/fitbit-user-data-and-developer-policy/) is (mostly) in compliance with PIPEDA's principles, while their own privacy policy is not.
+Ironically and interestingly, Fitbit strictly follows the requirement to protect PII transferred to third parties for processing[^20].
+Fitbit's User Data and Developer Policy [cool](https://dev.fitbit.com/legal/fitbit-user-data-and-developer-policy/) is (mostly) in compliance with PIPEDA's principles, while their own privacy policy is not.
 Notably, "Transferring or selling user data to third parties like advertising platforms, data brokers, or any information resellers even if aggregated or anonymized" is prohibited by Fitbit's User Data and Developer Policy.
 This is not the case with their own privacy policy, which states: "We work with partners who provide us with analytics and advertising services".

 #### 2. Identifying Purposes

 The Identifying Purposes Principle requires companies to "identify and document [their] purposes for collecting personal information".
 Notice that this does not mean that companies must disclose their purposes to the public.
+However, consider the following statement in the regulation:

 "Tell your customers why your organization needs their personal information before or at the time of collection." - PIPEDA Fair Information Principle 2 – Identifying Purposes [pipeda](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/p_principle/principles/p_purposes/)

-Observe that the lack of specificity.
-PIPEDA only requires that companies give their customers a reason for collecting personal information, not that the reason needs to be specific or detailed.
-Without a clear definition of what constitutes a valid disclosure, Fitbit is essentially able to collect any personal information under this principle without having to disclose to its users the detailed information about the purposes for which their personal information is collected.
-This is seen in practice when Fitbit states, in their privacy policy, that they collect personal information for the purposes of providing their 'Services' (defined by Fitbit as "devices, applications, software, websites, APIs, products, and services").
+Notice the lack of specificity to this requirement.
+Principle 2 only requires that companies give their customers a reason for collecting personal information, not that the reason needs to be specific or detailed.
+Additionally, "before or at the time of collection" does not provide a clear timeline or frequency for disclosures for ongoing data collection.
+This is especially concerning for trackers like Fitbit, which continually collects personal data from users.

+While Fitbit does inform users that data is collected through their privacy policy, without a clear definition of what constitutes a valid disclosure, Fitbit is essentially able to collect any information without adequate disclosure (to gain meaningful consent) while still being in compliance with this aspect of Principle 2.

+This is seen in practice when Fitbit states, in their privacy policy, that they collect a wide range of PII for the purposes of providing their 'Services' (defined by Fitbit as "devices, applications, software, websites, APIs, products, and services").
 This statement is so vague that it is essentially meaningless, and does not provide users with a clear understanding of the purposes for which their personal information is collected.

+Another requirement of Principle 2 is that companies "obtain their consent again should you identify a new purpose." [pipeda](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/p_principle/principles/p_purposes/)

+Google notifies users of changes to their privacy policy through email in which continued use of their services is considered consent.
+Under PIPEDA, this is not considered valid consent, so Fitbit is not in compliance with this aspect of Principle 2.

 #### 3. Consent